 - Consider where the policy statement (or regulation) would be filed among the 12 major classifications.
-Turn to the Table of Contents for that section and glance down the listing until you find the term that most closely fits the topic you are seeking.
-Use the code letters given for that term to locate the policy you need.
-The pages are arranged in alphabetical order by code within the section.
-All pages are coded in their upper right hand corner.
+Review the Table of Contents for that section and glance down the listing until you find the term that most closely fits the topic you are seeking and then select the hyperlink.

 Using the Signs and Symbols